IP addresses for the firewall allowlist

 See the Amazon AWS IP address JSON file.

-Amazon AWS utilizes a large set of IP address ranges.
+Amazon AWS uses a large set of IP address ranges.

-To ensure that you are aware of the most recent changes in the Amazon AWS IP address JSON file, Genesys recommends that customers subscribe to AWS IP address range notifications.
-For more information on the JSON file and the notification system, see AWS IP address ranges.
+To make sure that you are aware of the most recent changes in the Amazon AWS IP address JSON file, Genesys recommends that customers subscribe to AWS IP address range notifications.
+For more information about the JSON file and the notification system, see AWS IP address ranges.

 Genesys Cloud Media